-Summer is the most popular time to camp or backpack through the mountains and bringing a lightweight, comfortable tent is tantamount to having a great experience in the outdoors.
-But with the ample amount of tents available, how do you know which one is right for you?
+Summer is the most popular time to camp or backpack through the mountains, so bringing a lightweight, comfortable tent is tantamount to having a great experience in the outdoors.
+But with the ample amount of tents available, how do you know which is the best tent for you?

-Tents are important.
-Whatever you bring along will be the main shield against mother nature, so pick wisely.
-Find something that you’ll feel comfortable in.
+Remember: whichever tent you choose to bring along will be your main shield against mother nature, so choose wisely.
+Find something that you’ll feel comfortable and safe in after the sun goes down.
 These are the best camping tents to get right now.